In early December, I visited ATMEX, Mexico's Adventure Travel conference.

 The current trend in Mexico's tourism is a renewed focus on culture.

 Most adventure trips and tour operators include cultural contact as an integrated aspect of any tour, from scheduling lunch in a “Pueblo Magico” to using guides who grew up in the area and can share their perspectives.

 Related: Fun Things To Do in Cabo San Lucas

 What the heck does adventure have to do with storytelling?

 Aside from having a great story to tell afterward, of course?

-One of unique trends in Mexico tourism now, in my opinion, is the emphasis on storytelling.
+One of the unique trends in Mexican tourism now, in my opinion, is the emphasis on storytelling.

-Rather than just doing something (taking a bike ride, charging down a zipline), guides share the story behind it: the history of the area, the details of the impact on the local community, and any meaning behind the activity.
+Rather than just doing something (taking a bike ride, charging down a zip line), guides share the story behind it: the area's history, details of the impact on the local community, and any meaning behind the activity.